 The billionaire Morris travels just off the coast of Shanghai to visit the Mana One ocean laboratory that he has funded.
 He is witness as a team dive down in a submersible in search of a hidden area of warm current beneath the Marianas Trench.
 As they explore, the submersible is attacked and damaged by a 90-foot megalodon shark that emerges from the area beneath the Trench.
-The only person capable of rescuing a vessel so far down is diving specialist Jonas Taylor but he has retired since a rescue attempt went wrong five years ago and he was blamed by the official report.
+The only person capable of rescuing a vessel so far down is diving specialist Jonas Taylor, but he has retired since a rescue attempt went wrong five years ago and the official report that blamed him.
 Several of the group go to find Jonas in Thailand but he refuses until they inform him that the submersible is captained by his ex-wife.
 Jonas agrees and conducts the dive.
 However, the rescue attempt ends up opening a funnel in the sediment layer from the trench and the megalodon emerges and attacks the submersible.
 Morris decides that he wants to capture The Meg but Jonas thinks this is crazy.
 At the same time, The Meg attacks the laboratory and makes its way to the surface, devouring all in its path.

 The Meg comes from Jon Turteltaub, who started out making light kiddie films, comedy and romantic fluff such as 3 Ninjas (1992), Cool Runnings (1993) and While You Were Sleeping (1995), before the hit Nicolas Cage vehicles National Treasure (2004) and National Treasure: Book of Secrets (2007).
 Turteltaub has previously ventured into genre material with Phenomenon (1996) in which John Travolta gained a supermind; Instinct (1999) with Anthony Hopkins as a killer anthropologist; the Disney film The Kid (2000) where Bruce Willis meets his boyhood self; and The Sorcerer’s Apprentice (2010), as well as producing the post-holocaust tv series Jericho (2006-8) and the horror series Harper’s Island (2009-10).

 The Meg is the first of the modern theatrically-released killer shark films to be made as a CGI spectacular.
 Much of the film has been construed as a series of big effects-driven dramatic set-pieces.
-These get fairly entertaining – the scenes where Jason Statham conducts the submersible dive to make the initial rescue and the Meg emerges; the seat-edge scene as Statham swims back to the boat as the Meg heads towards him, he getting back on board seconds before its jaws snap shut inches away from him; a very tense sequence when Li Bingning descends in a plastic shark cage, the Meg starts trying to swallow it but it gets stuck in its gullet and Jason Statham has to conduct a free dive to rescue her as the shark comes after them and is only stopped inches away by its fin getting wrapped around an anchor chain; a scene where the Meg approaches a beach, its shadow passing underneath the bathers only for it to get the chains of several swimming platforms wrapped around it and drag these away amid mass panic.
+These get fairly entertaining – the scenes where Jason Statham dives in the submersible to make the initial rescue and the Meg emerges; the seat-edge scene as Statham swims back to the boat as the Meg heads towards him, he getting back on board seconds before its jaws snap shut inches away from him; a very tense sequence when Li Bingning descends in a plastic shark cage, the Meg starts trying to swallow it but it gets stuck in its gullet and Jason Statham has to conduct a free dive to rescue her as the shark comes after them and is only stopped inches away by its fin getting wrapped around an anchor chain; a scene where the Meg approaches a beach, its shadow passing underneath the bathers only for it to get the chains of several swimming platforms wrapped around it and drag these away amid mass panic.
 The climax of the film involves Jason Statham diving down and going into hand-to-hand combat with the shark.

 All of that said, the various characterisations only amount to something paper thin.
-From the first scene he appears, Rainn Wilson slots into the cliche caricature of the greedy businessman who endanger everything with his plans to capture the shark, along with the inevitable fate that he will get eaten written on his forehead.
+From the first scene he appears, Rainn Wilson slots into the cliche caricature of the greedy businessman who endanger everything with his plans to capture the shark, while the inevitable fate that he will get eaten is virtually written on his forehead.
 Jason Statham, himself a member of the British National Diving Team before becoming an actor, is a consummate professional, playing grim and serious (although he does get a cute kid for some moments of light relief) and a requisite scene where it seems he is required to take off his shirt and display a badass set of ripped abs.
 Among the rest of the cast, it is only Ruby Rees who stands out in any way with a sharp and jagged performance.